Fear of a Blank Planet (song)

 "Fear of a Blank Planet" is a Porcupine Tree song released in 2007.
 It appears as the first track on the album of the same name.

-A promo single of the song was released in Europe and the United States, by respective record labels.
+A promotional single of the song was released in Europe and the United States, by respective record labels.
 Both promos contain an edited version of "Fear of a Blank Planet" with the swearing removed.
 The lyrics deal with two common neurobehavioural developmental disorders for teenagers in the 21st century: bipolar disorder and attention deficit disorder.

 Music video

-On 16 April 2007, the same day as the European release date, the music video for the title track debuted on Porcupine Tree's MySpace, though it was temporarily removed a day later in the wake of the shootings at Virginia Tech due to the band finding the content, namely children wielding guns, distasteful at the present.
-On 25 April 2007, the video was launched on the Fear of a Blank Planet microsite to view in high resolution and was replaced several months later by the live projection for "Sleep Together".
+On 16 April 2007, the same day as the European release date, the music video for the title track was released on MySpace, though it was temporarily removed a day later in the wake of the shootings at Virginia Tech.
+On 25 April 2007, the video was released on a dedicated Fear of a Blank Planet website to view in high resolution and was replaced several months later by the live projection for "Sleep Together".
 The video is now included as a bonus along with the 17-minute film for "Anesthetize" on the DVD-A version of Fear of a Blank Planet.